atrisovic/weather-panel.github.io/content/reduced-form-specification.md

     $\nabla_+=\nabla_+$ if $\nabla_+>0$
     $\nabla_+=0$ if $\nabla_+<0$

-We generally try to work with many functional forms in a paper because it serves dual purpose of being a *sanity check* for researchers' code, and a *robustness check* for readers' confirmation.
+We generally try to work with many functional forms in a paper because it serves dual purpose of being a *sanity check* for researchers' code and a *robustness check* for readers' confirmation.
 However, we need to take decision on the *main specification* that we want in the paper.
 To do this, we formally rely on tests such as cross-validation (explained below), but we can also eyeball at the *fit* of different functional forms by printing overlaid graphs in a way that is suitable for the exercise.
 An example is shown in the figure below:

 **Example of reduced-form regression plots for different functional forms**
 ![Data from  Greenstone et al. (2019)!](images/fform_cil.JPG)